PLANET PHILADELPHIA

 PictureLinda Rosenwein and Kay Wood at G-Town Radio Station

-Planet Philadelphia is volunteer run independent locally produced show that provides interviews and reporting about the environment we all share while also providing a platform for local residents to discuss their environmental interests and concerns.
-The show tackles important environmental topics of all kinds trying to bring them into perspective for the listeners.
+Planet Philadelphia is an environmental radio show that conducts interviews and reporting about the environment we share, and provides a platform for local residents to discuss environmental interests and concerns.
 It makes a special effort to highlight connections between national/global issues and their implications for the local community.

-The show combines a high level of community participation with interviews from national/global experts.
-Included in this broad spectrum of guests are local community members such as college student and climate change activist Jeremy Rios Griffin, local bee-keeper Kathy May, environmental activist and former café owner Judy Wicks, dedicated local Tree Tender Charles Phillips, Terri Burgin and Anthony Giancatarino from the interfaith justice organization POWER, Delaware River Keeper Maya Van Rossum, and many more.
+The show’s guests are varied.
+Planet Philadelphia has interviewed local community members such as college student and climate change activist Jeremy Rios Griffin, local bee-keeper Kathy May, environmental activist and former café owner Judy Wicks, dedicated local Tree Tender Charles Phillips.

-Some of the more noted guests appearing on Planet Philadelphia are such people as Mary Robinson, former first female president of Ireland, former UN High Commissioner for Human Rights, UN Special Envoy on Climate Change, author, and currently Chairperson of the Elders, Dr. John Goodenough, the inventor of the lithium–ion battery, former Rear Admiral David Titley, sea level researcher from the Earth Observatory of Singapore Professor Benjamin Horton, US Senator Robert Casey Jr., former World Bank senior vice president Vinod Thomas, Dr. Mark Alan Hughes, Ph.D., of the Kleinman Center for Energy Policy, and Dan Lashof, Director of World Resources Institute (WRI) U.S.
+Other guests are international and far flung.
+Planet Philadelphia has had conversations with former President of Ireland and UN Special Envoy on Climate Change Mary Robinson, lithium–ion battery inventor Dr. John Goodenough, former Rear Admiral David Titley, sea level researcher Benjamin Horton, US Senator Robert Casey Jr., former World Bank senior vice president Vinod Thomas, Dr. Mark Alan Hughes of the Kleinman Center for Energy Policy, and Dan Lashof, Director of World Resources Institute (WRI) U.S.

-Planet Philadelphia airs 4:00-5:00 p.m. the first and third Friday every month on Germantown Community Radio 92.9 FM WGGT-LP in Philadelphia, and is simultaneously live streamed on www.gtownradio.com.
+Planet Philadelphia airs 4:00-5:00 p.m. the first and third Friday every month on Germantown Community Radio 92.9 FM WGGT-LP in Philadelphia, and is simultaneously live streamed on G-Town Radio

 Another great way to tune in, Planet Philadelphia environmental radio show is now also airing on Villanova's radio station, WXVU, Thursday mornings at 9:00 a.m. at 89.1FM.